National Basketball Association: Media coverage

 As one of the major sports leagues in North America, the NBA has a long history of partnerships with television networks in the United States.
 The NBA signed a contract with DuMont Television Network in its eighth season, the 1953–54 season, marking the first year the NBA had a national television broadcaster.
-Similar to the National Football League, the lack of television stations led to NBC taking over the rights from the 1954–55 season until April 7, 1962–NBC's first tenure with the NBA.
-Currently in the U.S., the NBA has a contract with ESPN (and ABC) and TNT through the 2024–25 season.
+Similar to the National Football League, the lack of television stations led to NBC taking over the rights from the 1954–55 season until April 1962–NBC's first tenure with the NBA.
+The 2025–26 season marks the first year of 11-year agreements with broadcast networks ABC and NBC, pay television network ESPN, and streaming services Peacock and Amazon Prime Video to nationally televise games in the United States.
 Games that are not broadcast nationally are usually aired over regional sports networks specific to the area where the teams are located.

 International competitions

-The National Basketball Association has sporadically participated in international club competitions.
+The NBA has sporadically participated in international club competitions.
+The first international competition involving the NBA was a 1978 exhibition game in Tel Aviv, Israel between the Washington Bullets and Israeli club Maccabi Tel Aviv.
 From 1987 to 1999 an NBA team played against championship club teams from Asia, Europe and South America in the McDonald's Championship.
 This tournament was won by the NBA invitee every year it was held.

 Ticket prices and viewership demographics

 In 2022, an average ticket cost $77.75.
-Depending on the market and stage of the season—preseason, regular season, postseason—a ticket can range from $10 to $70,000.
+Depending on the market and stage of the season—preseason, regular season, postseason—a ticket can range from $10 to $100,000.

 In 2020, ticket prices for the NBA All Star Game became more expensive than ever before, averaging around $2,600, and even more on the secondary market.